dashchan-pixel/client/README.md

 * Captcha timer support with automatic reload for imageboards where this is supported
 * Hiding the list of favorite threads
 * Some interface improvements, with the ability to border highlight your posts and see your posts and replies on the scrollbar
+* Additional functionality when attaching pictures (remembering settings, renaming a file)

 ## Screenshots